 Most likely you’ve heard that you should be brushing and flossing your teeth daily.
 However, should brushing come before flossing or vice versa?
 According to recent studies, researchers have found that flossing before brushing may be the most effective way to remove dental plaque.
 This sequence also makes your tooth enamel stronger by increasing the fluoride concentration delivered from toothpaste.
-Read on to learn more about brushing and flossing from Dr. Mary Kay Becher and Dr. Avery Gil at Mary Kay Becher DDS PA.
+Read on to learn more about brushing and flossing from the experts at Becher & Gil Orthodontics

 Here are some steps you should follow each day to keep your teeth clean and healthy:

 - Brush your teeth for two minutes at least two times a day

 - Floss at least once a day, ideally before you brush your teeth

 - See your general dentist every 4-6 months for cleaning and check-ups

 - Avoid sugary foods and drinks that can contribute to decalcification and tooth decay

 Not maintaining a proper oral hygiene routine puts you at risk for poor oral health.
 We are here to help you keep your teeth healthy and your smile shining bright.
 Please contact our office with any questions you may have about oral health.